Best daily deals

 The polyurethane foam ear tips of the Sony WF-1000XM4 make for an easy fit every time.

-If you follow the changing world of consumer audio, then you’re already well aware of how pervasive true wireless technology has become.
+If you follow the changing world of consumer audio, you’re already well aware of how pervasive true wireless technology has become.
 In fact, it’s advanced so much that sub-$100 and sub-$50 options are aplenty.
-There are even extremely premium options abound like the Sony WF-1000XM4 and Jabra Elite 85t, both of which are great alternatives to the Apple AirPods Pro.
+There are even extremely premium options abound, like the Sony WF-1000XM4 and Jabra Elite 85t, both of which are great alternatives to the Apple AirPods Pro.

 This doesn’t automatically render standard wireless options outdated.
-Quite the contrary; these remain a great compromise pick for listeners who don’t want to deal with finicky truly wireless connectivity or worry about losing an earbud.
+Quite the contrary, these remain a great compromise pick for listeners who don’t want to deal with finicky, truly wireless connectivity or worry about losing an earbud.

 What does IPX4 mean?